Fairbairn-Sykes fighting knife - Second Pattern.

 Robert Buerlein says in his book 'Allied Military Fighting Knives' that SAS used the Fat man type of F-S knives and this picture from the liberation of France support that.

 This SAS patrol is heavily armed.
-The truck is as usual equipped with a twin Lewis MG.
+The truck is as usual equipped with a twin Vickers K MG.
 Both Commandos walking carry Bren LMG and the soldier to the right also a FAT MAN FS knife.

 Top the grip of a Fat Man